Split Lemma and First Isomorphism Theorem for groupoids: Crossed products of groupoids and Split Lemma

 \section{Crossed products of groupoids and Split Lemma}

-In this section we give a notion of \textit{crossed products} in $\Gpd$, which is the right one to retrieve a (lifted) Split Lemma for groupoids.
+In this section we give a notion of \textit{crossed products} in $\Gpd$, which is the right one to retrieve a (lifted) Split Lemma for groupoids---and hence the categorial semidirect product in the sense of Bourn and Janelidze \cite{BournJanelidzeProtomodularityDescSemProd}.
 In the category $\Gpd_\Lambda$ of groupoids over a fixed set of vertices, the notion will simplify, and it will become equivalent to a semidirect product in case one of the two groupoids is a group bundle.

 The crucial idea is that quotients of groupoids are naturally bilateral: thus, in a splitting \textsc{fit} sequence $\Nn\to \Gg\to \Hh$ (where $\Hh$ is identified with a subgroupoid of $\Gg$), one generally has $\Gg = \Nn\Hh\Nn$ and not, as for groups, $\Gg = \Nn\Hh$.
 Thus if we want to retrieve a result akin to the Split Lemma, our crossed products need to be based on the tensor product $\Nn\ot\Hh\ot\Nn$, rather than $\Nn\ot\Hh$.
 The underlying quiver is not exactly $\Nn\ot\Hh\ot\Nn$, though: we need to take a quotient, namely the \textit{balanced tensor product} $\Nn\otb\Hh\otb\Nn$.
 This is indispensable, if we want to comprise semidirect products of groups as an instance of our notion.
 For $\Nn$ and $\Hh$ groups, one will naturally have $\Nn\otb \Hh\otb \Nn\cong \Nn\ot \Hh$ as quivers.